BBBalls/hillside_hermitage_archive/_posts/2022-06-25-Summarized Transcriptions 201-250.md

 just to get away from things, to not deal with them?
 Or, to calm your mind *in regard to* the things that are still there, that are otherwise agitating you?
-Am I trying to avoid the pain, or am I trying to calm my mind in regard to the pain, not trying to get rid of it - that is the fundamental difference there.
+Am I trying to avoid the pain, or am I trying to calm my mind in regard to the pain, not trying to get rid of it—that is the fundamental difference there.

 That’s why it is important what view a person carries in regard to meditation.
-Most contemporary meditation notions - even when people have genuine reasons \[initially behind wanting to practice it\] - imply some sort of special pleasant experience that you will get if you commit to a technique, a pleasure which will overwhelm you, and easily allow yourself to conclude that you had a very ‘successful meditation’.
+Most contemporary meditation notions—even when people have genuine reasons \[initially behind wanting to practice it\]—imply some sort of special pleasant experience that you will get if you commit to a technique, a pleasure which will overwhelm you, and easily allow yourself to conclude that you had a very ‘successful meditation’.

-That is not ‘calming’ to begin with; and also it is in line with the same principal of sensuality, i.e. ‘I’m bothered; let me do certain things - let me work, let me gain - and then \[as a result of my efforts\] let me enjoy this vast amount of pleasure that will make me very satisfied’.
+That is not ‘calming’ to begin with; and also it is in line with the same principal of sensuality, i.e. ‘I’m bothered; let me do certain things—let me work, let me gain—and then \[as a result of my efforts\] let me enjoy this vast amount of pleasure that will make me very satisfied’.

 Sometimes people realise that sensuality cannot really provide that
-\[lasting satisfaction\] - then they turn to meditation, but they don’t change their attitude.
-The whole idea of jhanas being a pleasure that overwhelms you, a kind of ecstasy - is the exact same view of sensuality, just replacing the object that you usually chase with a different one.
+\[lasting satisfaction\]—then they turn to meditation, but they don’t change their attitude.
+The whole idea of jhanas being a pleasure that overwhelms you, a kind of ecstasy—is the exact same view of sensuality, just replacing the object that you usually chase with a different one.

 Would you consider yourself to be calming yourself down; while you are cultivating expectations, asking ‘when will this pleasure arrive, when